Jax-Ur: Powers and abilities

 In addition to his inherent Kryptonian abilities while beneath a yellow sun, Jax-Ur also served as a vessel for the alien god Vohc the Breaker.
 While merged and possessed by Vohc, Jax-Ur possesses increased superhuman strength as well as being vastly more intelligent with wisdom approaching virtual omniscience.
 Vohc was also immortal with a vastly superior healing factor rendering him effectively indestructible and possessed of divine power sufficient to place him on similar levels of godly power as the Olympians and other pantheons of Earthly deities.
 However, his powers were beneath Rao as well as Nightwing and Flamebird.

-Similar to General Zod and other Phantom Zone escapees, Jax-Ur generally never experiences the full measure of his abilities as he is never allowed to spend any significant portion of time beneath Earth's yellow sun to charge and metabolize his cells with yellow solar radiation before being banished back into the Zone.
-As such, should he ever be allowed enough time to fully realize his abilities and potential, Jax-Ur's power levels would very likely approach or possibly surpass those of Superman as he is a fully mature Kryptonian male with exceptional natural physical prowess and experience in combat.

-Like all Kryptonians, Jax-Ur is vulnerable to Kryptonite and red solar radiation which neutralizes and cancels out the yellow solar radiation flourishing in his cells.
+Like all Kryptonians, Jax-Ur is vulnerable to kryptonite and red solar radiation, which drains his powers.
 His virtual invulnerability offers no protection from mind control or magic, nor can it fully withstand the force of an atomic explosion or the force of opponents with greater strength and durability such as Doomsday.
-His superhuman strength is inferior to beings such as Doomsday and his superhuman speed is inferior to Speedsters such as the Flash.
-Jax-Ur's intelligence does give him the advantage of utilizing his strength and speed to optimal performance.
+His superhuman strength is inferior to beings such as Doomsday and his superhuman speed is inferior to speedsters such as the Flash.

 Other versions

-"For the Man Who Has Everything"

-Jax-Ur is featured as a symbol and martyr for violent Anti-Phantom Zone protestors who assault Kara Zor-El in the Superman story "For the Man Who Has Everything", written by Alan Moore and illustrated by Dave Gibbons.
-The protesters believe that Jax-Ur was unjustly convicted and consider the Zone to be cruel and unusual punishment, and thus have dedicated themselves to Jax-Ur's release - by any means necessary.
+An alternate dream world incarnation of Jax-Ur appears in "For the Man Who Has Everything".
+This version became a martyr after inspiring a group of protestors who consider his imprisonment in the Phantom Zone to be cruel and unusual punishment and seek to free him.